anhhh11/vidlec2img/README.md

 Python 2.7.6
 Numpy MKL-1.8.0
 OpenCV 2.4.7 or 2.4.8
+Pillow 2.3.0
-Can download numpy and opencv from here: http://www.lfd.uci.edu/~gohlke/pythonlibs/
+Can download numpy and opencv and pillow from here: http://www.lfd.uci.edu/~gohlke/pythonlibs/

+I've added text border's option ( or text shadow) with --border-size and --border-color parameters

+To write unicode subtitle turn on -U flag and set path to TrueFont type (for example: Arial) ; and this tool allow to set Font size.